jbms/sphinx-immaterial/docs/code_annotations.rst

 .. error::
     For technical reasons, this hiding mechanism will only work with 1 annotation per code comment.
-    In the above example, you should notice that the third annotation is removed because the second annotation has the ``!`` appended in the comment.
-And all text is removed from the third comment because the fifth annotation has the ``!`` appended to it.
+    In the above example, you should notice that, on line 3, the third annotation is removed because the second annotation has the ``!`` appended in the comment.
+And all text is removed from the third comment, on line 5, because the fifth annotation has the ``!`` appended to it.

 Custom tooltip width
 --------------------